top of page

 2. Setting healthy boundaries and don't take on too much responsibility

-It is very common for the non-ADHD spouse to feel like they are taking care of the majority of the household responsibilities.
-They may feel that for the family's well-being they need to manage everything, which is recipe for exhaustion, burnout, as well as possibly relationship problems.
+It is very common for the non-ADHD spouse to feel like they are taking care of the majority of the household responsibilities, especially when living with ADHD spouses.
+They may feel that for the family’s well-being they need to manage everything, which is recipe for exhaustion, burnout, as well as possibly relationship problems.

 By communicating on a weekly basis and setting boundaries regarding each partners’ responsibilities, the couple can create a collaborative dynamic that is supportive for both of them.
 Healthy boundaries prevents burnout and allows each partner to care for their emotional needs while having realistic expectations regarding each person’s capacity.